The Ray-Way Tarp kit

-Also, any unnecessary weight in the backpack increases a person's fatigue and made them more susceptible to stress injuries.
+Also, any unnecessary weight in the backpack increases a person's fatigue and susceptibility to stress injuries.

 The Tarp is Warmer than a Tent

-... when used day after day in uncertain weather, I find the tarp warmer - by far - than any tent.
+When used day after day in uncertain weather, I find the tarp warmer - by far - than any tent.
 This is because a tent traps moisture released from a person's body and breath- even a tent with extra large vents.
-This moisture buildup permeates one's clothing and sleeping bag insulation, and reduces their ability to keep you warm - because this moisture conducts heat away from your body.
+This moisture buildup permeates one's clothing and sleeping bag insulation, and reduces their ability to keep you warm - because this moisture conducts heat away

-The build-up of moisture inside a tent can be dangerous in extremely cold conditions, possibly plunging a person into hypothermia.
+In extremely cold conditions, the build-up of moisture inside a tent can be dangerous, possibly plunging a person into hypothermia.
 Many people have died in tents, thinking that the tent was protecting them.
 A tarp does not trap the dangerous moisture build-up.